 Adding a new team member to your business is a serious commitment.
 In many cases, hiring a contingent worker can be a great way to meet your staffing needs.

-For one, the costs and responsibilities are much lower when you hire contingent workers.
+The costs and responsibilities are much lower when you hire contingent workers.
 You don’t need to handle and pay different types of employment taxes.
 Contingent workers are not entitled to receive employee benefits, overtime payment, health insurance, paid time off, sick days, or retirement plans.
 This leads to direct savings for your company.

 For example, independent contractors are not on your payroll.
 You don’t have to withhold or pay income, Social Security, and Medicare taxes, as you would for regular staff.
 You don’t need to cover paid vacation days or any other benefits.